ieiei/ianvei/rust-for-rustaceans/8 ASYNCHRONOUS PROGRAMMING.md

 Executors generally construct a separate Waker for each task they poll so that when wake is later called, they know which task was just made runnable and can mark it as such.
 That is what the raw pointer in RawWaker is for—to dif- ferentiate between tasks while sharing the code for the various Waker methods.

-When the executor eventually polls a task, that task starts running from the top of its implementation of Future::poll and must decide from there how

-to get to the future deeper down that can now make progress.
+When the executor eventually polls a task, that task starts running from the top of its implementation of Future::poll and must decide from there how to get to the future deeper down that can now make progress.
 Since each future knows only about its own fields, and nothing about the whole tree, this all happens through calls to poll that each traverse one edge in the tree.

 The choice of which inner future to poll is often obvious, but not always.
 In the case of async/await, the future to poll is the one we’re blocked waiting for.
 But in a future that waits for the first of several futures to make prog- ress (often called a *select*), or for all of a set of futures (often called a *join*), there are many options.
 A future that has to make such a choice is basically a subexecutor.
 It could poll all of its inner futures, but doing so could be quite wasteful.
 Instead, these subexecutors often wrap the Waker they receive in poll’s Context with their own Waker type before they invoke poll on any inner future.
 In the wrapping code, they mark the future they just polled as runnable in their own state before they call wake on the original Waker.
 That way, when the executor eventually polls the subexecutor future again, the subexecutor can consult its own internal state to figure out which of its inner futures caused the current call to poll, and then only poll those.

-**BLOCKING IN ASYNC CODE**
+> **BLOCKING IN ASYNC CODE**

-You must be careful about calling synchronous code from asynchronous code, since any time an executor thread spends executing the current task is time it’s not spending running other tasks .
+> You must be careful about calling synchronous code from asynchronous code, since any time an executor thread spends executing the current task is time it’s not spending running other tasks .
 If a task occupies the current thread for a prolonged period of time without yielding back to the executor, which might happen when executing a blocking system call (like std::sync::sleep), running a subexecutor that doesn’t yield occasionally, or running in a tight loop with no awaits, then other tasks the current executor thread is responsible for won’t get to run during that time .
 Usually, this manifests as long delays between when certain tasks can make progress (such as when a client connects) and when they actually get to execute .

-Some multithreaded executors implement work-stealing techniques, where idle executor threads steal tasks from busy executor threads, but this is more of a mitigation than a solution .
+> Some multithreaded executors implement work-stealing techniques, where idle executor threads steal tasks from busy executor threads, but this is more of a mitigation than a solution .
 Ultimately, you could end up in a situation where all the executor threads are blocked, and thus no tasks get run until one of the blocking operations completes .

-In general, you should be very careful with executing compute-intensive operations or calling functions that could block in an asynchronous context .
+> In general, you should be very careful with executing compute-intensive operations or calling functions that could block in an asynchronous context .
 Such operations should either be converted to asynchronous operations where possible or executed on dedicated threads that then communicate using a primitive that does support asynchrony, like a channel .
 Some executors also provide mechanisms for indicating that a particular segment of asynchronous code might block or for yielding voluntarily in the context of loops that might otherwise not yield, which can compose part of the solution .
 A good rule of thumb is that no future should be able to run for more than 1 ms without return- ing Poll::Pending .

-Asynchronous Programming **137**

-**Tying It All Together with spawn**
+### Tying It All Together with spawn

 When working with asynchronous executors, you may come across an operation that spawns a future.
 We’re now in a position to explore what that means!
 Let’s do so by way of example.
 First, consider the simple server implementation in Listing 8-14.